bennettpeter/leanfront/README.md

 There is a setting called "Ignore Extra Track" in the playback group.
 This can be used if you have tracks that are malformed, especially second audio tracks that have no data (for example UK Freeview).
 These can cause playback to hang at the start especially when resuming from a prior position.
 Enabling this will improve performance with these tracks but may cause the wrong audio track to play with recordings that have a **VALID** second audio track.

+### Audio Decode and Video Decode

+By default leanfront will use mediacodec hardware decoding for audio and video.
+If there is no hardware decoder it will switch to software decoding with ffmpeg.
+You can force it to only use mediacodec or to prefer software decoding.

+Software decoding of Video can show bad performance on most low-cost android TV devices.
+It works well on NVidia Shield.

 ### Advanced

 The advanced section of settings includes a value that may need to be changed to suit unusual circumstances.
 Be careful when changing it as you may cause bad things to happen if you use inappropriate values.